 First thing you notice when you pull up to this reserve is the brightly coloured modern play equipment along with the huge grassed area.
 Whilst the play equipment isn’t huge it has been well thought out to cater for a few different ages.
 The toddlers and smaller children can enjoy the swings which include a baby swing, slippery dip, bouncy ladybird and small climbing wall.
 The bigger kids can use the giant climbing spider web that sits a little away from the the play equipment or even enjoy a game of noughts and crosses which can be found on the play equipment.
 Once everyone has had enough of the equipment there is plenty of grassed area to run around on, kick balls or just enjoy a family picnic .
 There is also a tennis court as part of the Golflands reserve.
 Whilst the area near the play equipment has a fence the entire reserve isn’t totally fenced off.
 Unfortunately there is no shade over the play equipment but several trees you could utilise to sit under for shade if you stopped for a picnic or BBQ .
 In need of a coffee .. closest would be Mc Café on…

-Shelly's Kiosk is a light, bright and vibrant beachside 'must-visit' for Adelaide families seeking a quality bite to eat with a side of beach adventure.
-With a very deliberate focus on feeding kids well (hello Toddler Tapas Menu), the beautifully restored venue has...
+Shelly's Kiosk has a fantastic new winter menu!
+It's a light, bright and vibrant beachside 'must-visit' for Adelaide families seeking a quality bite to eat with a side of beach adventure.
+Yes even in winter...... with a choice of cosy indoor tables, or outdoor seating...

 Want to make a day of it and find more family friendly things to do nearby?